-- 1. Department Evaluation Committees - Composition: A Department Evaluation Committee shall be composed of three tenured elected faculty, two of whom must be at the rank of Professor, and the third shall be a Professor or an Associate Professor who is not presently being considered for promotion.
+- 1. Department Evaluation Committees - a.
+Composition: A Department Evaluation Committee shall be composed of three tenured elected faculty, two of whom must be at the rank of Professor, and the third shall be a Professor or an Associate Professor who is not presently being considered for promotion.
 The Department Chair may not serve on this committee.
 The committee shall elect a chair who shall hold the rank of Professor.
-Annually, the members of the department shall nominate and elect committee members from within the department or from related academic disciplines (refer to FAM 651.7.
-A member of a Department Evaluation Committee cannot serve concurrently as a member of a College Evaluation Committee or the University Evaluation
+Annually, the members of the department shall nominate and elect committee members from within the department or from related academic disciplines (refer to FAM 315(FSD 91-01.R5).
+A member of a department evaluation committee cannot serve concurrently as a member of a College Evaluation Committee or the University Evaluation

-Committee, but may serve concurrently on other Department Evaluation Committees.
+Committee, but may serve concurrently on other department evaluation committees.